endorama/vagrantBootstrap/README.md

 Enjoy!

 PS: a database has been created for you :) The name of the database can be set from `vagrant.json`
+PPS: for further customization you have to edit the `.vagrant/manifest.json` file, in which are defined advanced options

 # Json parse from bash